AokiApp/reark/docs/structure.md

 - **Monorepo**: Enables code sharing, atomic changes, and streamlined DX.
 - **Vite**: Used for all packages and apps (library mode for packages, app mode for examples).
-- **pnpm**: Efficient, strict, and monorepo-friendly package manager.
+- **npm**: Default, widely supported, and monorepo-friendly package manager.
 - **Turborepo**: Task orchestration and caching for scalable builds.
 - **TypeScript, ESLint, Prettier, Jest**: Modern DX and code quality, with centralized configs.